 Once TOWER has calculated the forces experienced in the different members and components of your structure, it compares them against automatically calculated code capacities for the code you have selected.
 The results of these checks are available in text reports, spreadsheets or color-coded graphics.

-ASCE-10, ANSI/EIA/TIA 222 (Revisions F and G-1), CSA S37, ECCS, CENELEC (Euro), AS 3995, BS 8100, and other international codes can be used to check the structure.
+ASCE-10, ECCS, EN50341 (CENELEC), AS 3995, BS 8100, and other international codes can be used to check the structure.
 Members are checked against their ultimate strength in accordance with the code selected, with overstressed members easily identified graphically and in the output reports.
 TOWER performs your choice of linear or exact nonlinear analysis.
 The TOWER manual describes how these checks are implemented and details the assumptions made.

 In addition to these code checks, TOWER can calculate pairs of allowable wind and weight spans, or better yet, determine entire interaction diagrams between the allowable wind and weight spans.
 Optimum spotting performed with these interaction diagrams will result in a more economical solution than traditional spotting with just a single, or a few, wind and weight span pairs.